agilesix/AgileSix.com/src/pages/capabilities.md

 ---
 templateKey: capabilities
 title: Capabilities
+subtitle: >-
+  We’ve got the know-how to guide you through every step of digital transformation.
 capabilities-title: What We Do
 capabilities-body: >-
   Agile Six is a full-spectrum digital services company that combines digital